TERMS AND CONDITIONS

 You may need to pay a fee to change or cancel your ticket and this fee will be deducted from any refund.
 These fees are determined by the operators and you can find these in the terms and conditions for your ticket type, which will be available to you during our booking process.

 Naturally, we won’t change, cancel, replace or refund fraudulent tickets.

 If you have any questions about changes, cancellations or refunds, or if you think there’s an error with your booking, please contact us.
 If we agree that the error in your booking was made by us, we’ll give you a replacement ticket, or sort things out at our discretion.

 5.1 The below section refers to rail travel in the UK (RDG)

 If you’re a customer travelling on UK rail, we’ll charge a processing fee for any changes, refunds or cancellations.

 Automatic refunds for UK rail products (RDG)

-If you’ve booked a refundable ticket (for example, an Anytime or Off-Peak ticket) and you’ve selected “ticket on departure” and not collected your tickets by the expiry date, we’ll arrange for an automatic refund.
-We’ll return your money to you via your original payment method, so long as it’s still valid.
+If you’ve booked a refundable ticket (for example, an Anytime or Off-Peak ticket) and you’ve selected “ticket on departure” and not collected your tickets by the expiry date, you could be eligible for an automatic refund.
+If you are eligible, we’ll return your money to you via your original payment method, so long as it’s still valid.
 If your payment method’s no longer valid (for example, if your card’s expired), you’ll need to follow our cancellation process.

-Please allow three to five business days for your refund to clear and the money to reach your account.
+Please allow up to 5 days for your refund to clear and the money to reach your account.

 We may charge a processing fee for any automatic refunds.